DSCKGEC/Multipurpose-chatbot/readme.md

 ### Installing:
 ### Step 1: Clone the repository
-### Step 2: Create a anaconda environment with the commmand - 'conda create -n <name of the environment>'
+### Step 2: Create a anaconda environment with the commmand - "conda create -n 'name of the environment'"
-### Step 3: activate the environment with 'conda activate <name of the environment>'
+### Step 3: activate the environment with "conda activate 'name of the environment'"
 ### Step 4: Install the packages listed in the requirements.txt file.
-For example, 'pip install tensorflow==1.13.2'
+For example, "pip install tensorflow==1.13.2"
 ### Step 5 After you are done installing all the packages, run the app.py file or hit flask run and we are all set to go !!